 How to Divide a Studio Apartment into Multiple Rooms

 “The challenge in a studio apartment is to create separate zones while keeping the space generally open to allow light throughout and give a feeling that the room is larger than it is,” explains Beth Perry, Principal Designer at Colorado architectural and interior design firm Chora Studios.
-With a bit of creativity and the perfect props, you can create an elegant multi-room apartment in no time.
+With a bit of creativity and the perfect props, you can make the most of your small space to create an elegant multi-room apartment in no time.

 Before diving into studio apartment design ideas, there are a few steps to take.